20 Best Seafood Restaurants in Barcelona (2023)

 Beyond the sunny beaches, the mesmerizing Gaudi architecture, and the vibrant local culture, there’s a whole world of flavors to explore in this coastal city.
 And if you’re a seafood lover like yours truly, you’re in for a treat.

-Over the years, I’ve spent more time in Barcelona than I can count, and let me tell you, I’ve had my fair share of incredible seafood dishes around here.
+After all, I live in Spain and, over the years, I’ve spent more time in Barcelona than I can count.
+And that includes that I’ve had my fair share of incredible seafood dishes around here.

 Best seafood restaurants in Barcelona